DjoserGenomics/djosergenomics.github.io/_posts/2025-08-06-Scroll-2-Hesy-Ras-Diagnostics.md

 Welcome to **Scroll 2** of 8, from the [_Djoser’s Bulk RNAseq Tutorial Codex_]({{site_baseurl}}/Bulk-RNAseq-Tutorial-Codex/).

-In this scroll, we ensure our raw sequencing data is clean and reliable — the essential next step before diving into analysis.
+In this scroll, we ensure our raw sequencing data is clean and reliable, the essential next step before diving into analysis.
 Like **Hesy-Ra**, one of ancient Egypt’s earliest scribes and physicians, we begin by inspecting and documenting our raw materials with care.

 Let’s dive into **Quality Control**.